cloudacademy/high-performance-text-analysis-with-huggingface-gpt-2-on-aws-neuron/README.md

 **a) Verify Environment and Pre-installed Packages:**

-- Check that Jupyter Notebook is installed:
+- Check that `Jupyter Notebook` is installed:

   ```bash
   jupyter notebook --version
   ```
-- Check that ipykernel is installed
+- Check that `ipykernel` is installed:

   ```bash
   pip show ipykernel